Vara-Lab/abstraction-unity-template/README.md

 # Unity REST API Template: Auth & Command Client

-A Unity project template for connecting to backend APIs with support for **authentication (register/login)** and **command execution**, designed for scalable use in Web3 or Web2 environments.
+A Unity project template that uses  **abstraction server to interact with smart programs on the Vara Network**, allowing the client to **send messages and read state** from on-chain contracts.

+This architecture enables seamless integration between Unity and actor-based smart contracts through a RESTful backend layer.

 ---